WGYbuaa/ATAG/2.FunBERT/README.md

+README about FunBERT
+====

-For confidentiality reasons, we cannot show specific runs, but we provide details of the model in model.py and FunBERT Structure.png.
+For confidentiality reasons, we cannot show specific runs,
+but we provide details of the model in model.py and FunBERT Structure.png.